vidojesevic/Jirascope/README.md

     The first step is to create a team.
 A team will have an admin who can manage team members and clients.

 2. **Add Users**:
-    The team admin can add users to the team and assign them different roles such as:
+    The team admin can add users to the team and assign them different roles under parent roles:
-    - Junior PHP Developer
+    - Developer - Can modify just it's own tasks
-    - Project Manager
+    - Project Manager - Can create, modify and delette tasks, view clients...
-    - And more...
+    - Admin - No restriction
+    - User - Regular user that cannot access /app routes

 ### Client and Project Management